10 great Peter Falk television roles before Columbo

 Before slipping on the tan rain coat, the famous television detective played thugs, thieves, murderers and gamblers.
 Dig into the best of his delicious early work.

 Read to Me

-Today marks what would have been the 88th birthday of Peter Falk.
 The actor will forever be inextricably linked to his role as Columbo.
 In the minds of many, Falk is Columbo, and vice versa.
 Of course, he appeared on screens for years both before and after slipping on the tan raincoat.
 The New York born performer was even known to do a little song and dance, as seen in the classic Rat Pack vehicle, Robin and the 7 Hoods.